brgmnn/audio-transcoder/README.md

 You will need lame installed to use this default script.
 If you are not sure about how your script file should look like, there are several example scripts provided in the `encoders` folder.

-Next modify `settings.json` to set the source file extension and output file extension.
+Next modify `settings.json` to set the source file extension and output file extension as well as the location of your script file.
 If you want to transcode _.wav_ files to _.mp3_ files then edit `settings.json` to look like:

+	{
-	{"default_exts": [".wav", ".mp3"]}
+		"default_exts": [".wav", ".mp3"]
+		"default_script_path": "/path/to/my/script.sh"
+	}

-The source file extension is the first item in the list and the output file extension is the second.
+The source file extension is the first item in the list and the output file extension is the second for the `default_exts` key.
+Note that if you just modified the default script which comes with atran (default-script.sh) then you don't need to set the `default_script_path` key.

 Finally run the Audio Transcoder with: